Thinking without Borders

 Inspired by enlightened thinkers, we too wish to think ‘without borders’ in every sense.
 We welcome your ideas and your involvement.
 Please share your thoughts with us either by email or by coming to our events.

-An examination of Love in all its forms at Chirnside Community Centre on May 11th 2019.
-Watch this space for more details.
+An examination of Love in all its forms at Chirnside Community Centre on September 21st 2019 - see 'forthcoming events' for more details.
+This event is supported by the Scots Philosophical Association